PMT

 Notes 🔗

-Ensure that the provided interest rate, number of payment periods, present value, and future value are consistent in terms of units (e.g., annual interest rate and number of payment periods).
-The Type argument allows you to adjust for payments occurring at the beginning or end of the period.
-Adjust the payment type according to the specific terms of your loan or investment agreement.
+Make sure that the interest rate, number of payment periods, present value, and future value use the same units (e.g., if you use an annual interest rate, the number of payment periods should also be annual).
+Use the Type argument to specify if payments occur at the beginning or end of the period.
+Adjust this based on the terms of your loan or investment agreement.

 Questions 🔗